 The student groups will put their responses to these questions on the board and the CTL consultant will engage the entire group in a conversation about the responses.
 The CTL consultant will share the results from the small and large group discussions with the course instructor in a one-on-one confidential meeting.

-Fall Semester 2018 – The CTL will be offering MSCAs from Monday 10/2 until Thursday 11/8, except during Fall Break (10/15 – 10/16).
+The Center for Teaching and Learning will be offering MSCAs from Monday 9/30 until Friday 11/1, except during Fall Break (10/21 and 10/22).
 Click on the link below to submit your request – first come, first served.
-The CTL has a limited capacity but hope to accommodate all requests.
+The CTL has a limited capacity but hopes to accommodate all requests.